Kirstin813/L4-Individual-Project/plan.md

     * If the implementation of the final stage is not working then move on
     * Continue to write the dissertation
 * **Week 24**
+    * Final quick meeting with the supervisor
+    * Send a draft for review
+    * Graph evaluation data
+    * Continue to write the dissertation.

 * **Week 25** Dissertation submission deadline and presentations.
+    * Create a video presentation
+    * Make final changes to the dissertation
+    * Submit before the deadline